Thereatra/inkdrop-pandoc/README.md

 ## Usage

-The plugin adds new export options in the file menu, as well as in the note and notebook context menus.
-Simply click the desired output format and select the file destination.
+The plugin adds new export options in the file-, note context- and notebook context-menus.

+1. Make sure you have [Pandoc installed](https://pandoc.org/installing.html) and [all requirements](https://pandoc.org/MANUAL.html) are met for the filetype you want to convert to
+2. Use the file-, note context-, or notebook context-menu
+3. Select `Export using Pandoc`
+4. Select your desired output filetype from the list
+5. Select the file destination using the dialog

 | Export using the file menu                 | Export using the note context menu                   | Export using the notebook context menu                   |
 |--------------------------------------------|------------------------------------------------------|----------------------------------------------------------|